 HMRC recommends that you find out about your State Pension entitlement to help you decide - find out how to do this in the section above.

 If you're unsure, the Citizens Advice Bureau or a number of other free organisations may be able to help you - or you could consult a financial adviser (but bear in mind they might charge you).

-You should also consider the Government's proposals for simplifying the future State Pension as these include plans to reform bereavement benefits.
-The proposals mean you would receive the full benefits if your late spouse or civil partner paid National Insurance contributions at 25 times the Lower Earnings Limit for any one year before they died.
-The changes will not affect anyone reaching State Pension age before 6 April 2017.
+You should also consider the Government's changes to the State Pension as these include plans to reform bereavement benefits.
+The changes mean you would receive the full benefits if your late spouse or civil partner paid National Insurance contributions at 25 times the Lower Earnings Limit for any one year before they died.
+The changes will not affect anyone reaching State Pension age before 6 April 2016.

 You usually have to make up the gaps within six years of the end of the tax year for which the National Insurance contributions are being paid.
 However there are extended time limits for some tax years and special rules if you reach State Pension age either between 6 April 2008 and 5 April 2015 or after 6 April 2016.

 For more information on deadlines, and the extended time limits, for paying voluntary National Insurance contributions read our guide 'When and how to pay voluntary National Insurance contributions' by following the link below.